ncagle/DNS-over-HTTPS/QUIC-implementation.md

 - This cache should become sharable between handles in a multi handle, and using the share interface.
 (Like cookies)

+The altsvc cache would be transparently handled by libcurl and isn't really exposed to user in other ways than it controls to what host it eventually connects.

-For Alt-Svc cache file format, see below.
+For altsvc cache file format, see below.

 ## `CURLOPT_ALTSVC_CTRL <bitmask>` (new)